stormdotcom/TrackSocket/README.md

 ## License

-SocketScout is licensed under the MIT License.
+TrackSocket is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or issues, please contact [ajmaln73@gmail.com](mailto:ajmaln73@gmail.com) or open an issue on the [GitHub repository](https://github.com/stormdotcom/socketscout/issues).
+For any questions or issues, please contact [ajmaln73@gmail.com](mailto:ajmaln73@gmail.com) or open an issue on the [GitHub repository](https://github.com/stormdotcom/TrackSocket/issues).